 - and free of bias.

-Without an automated OEE system to collect the massive amount of data that is being generated by production processes, this task is not logistically feasible when done manually.
+This task is not logistically feasible when done manually without an automated OEE system to collect the massive amount of data generated by production processes.

 A Quality Assurance Manager must also lead the effort to reduce the cost of poor quality.
 One way that QAM’s ensure that they will see improvement in the metric is to make sure that all resources at their disposal, for example, Process Improvement Teams and Quality Engineers, focus on solving the problems which have the most significant effect on quality once eliminated.

-In the past, this was a big challenge as it requires the ability to compare data from across the facility.
+This was a big challenge in the past as it required comparing data from across the facility.
 Data that likely did not exist.
-This meant relying on the informed judgment, or even a guess, of subject matter experts.
+This meant relying on subject matter experts’ informed judgment or even a guess.

 Then, once you have the data, you will likely still need to create charts and a slide deck.
 And this, too, takes valuable time that could be spent more effectively on taking care of the company.